learn-co-curriculum/dsc-building-a-cnn-from-scratch/README.md

 ## Data Augmentation

 Recall that data augmentation is typically always a necessary step when using a small dataset as this one which you have been provided.
 As such, if you haven't already, implement a data augmentation setup.

-Also script the
+**Warning: This process took nearly 4 hours to run on a relatively new macbook pro.
+As such, it is recommended that you simply code the setup and compare to the solution branch, or set the process to run overnight if you do choose to actually run the code.**

 ```python